Students seeking entry to an opportunity class should sit the Opportunity Class Placement Test held in designated test

 Students are notified of their test centre location through the Test authority letter.
 Students must sit the test at the authorised test centre location and on the advertised test date.

-The Test authority email or letter will be accompanied by a Test information bulletin which contains detailed information about the test including what to bring on test day and how to show answers to questions.
+The Test authority letter will be accompanied by a Test information bulletin which contains detailed information about the test including what to bring on test day and how to show answers to questions.

-If you have not received your Test authority advice by Thursday 19 July 2018, you must email the Team urgently.
+If you have not received your Test authority letter by Monday 22 July 2019, you must email the Team urgently.
 You may phone the Team if you do not have email access.